-Hey guys, this is Mike from Mike Buys Houses, and I just got off a call with a homeowner who had missed a few mortgage payments and was asking me how many payments can they miss before they start facing foreclosure.
+Hey guys, this is Mike from Mike Buys Houses, and I just got off a call with a homeowner who had missed a few mortgage payments and was asking me ‘How Many Missed Payments Before Foreclosure Begins’.
 I thought that was a really interesting topic, so I wanted to share our discussion points here for you as well.

 Mortgage Payment Plans with Your Bank

 First off, the key thing to remember is that banks don’t want to take the house back.
 They are not in the business of taking houses back, so they will try and work with you, if they can.
 If they see any way that you’ll be able to start making payments again, then they will definitely be interested in working with you, because, it’s very costly and timely for them to get houses back.
 When the bank is spending time getting a house back, they’re obviously not collecting money, which is their preferred method of making money.

 Since this is not something that the bank is really interested in doing, I’ve seen instances where people were behind for months to up to 2 years at times!
 Typically, banks will wait 120 days and then start up the process, but it really depends on the bank and the situation to determine how far the bank will let things go.